 - Open displays or uses of less than two ounces can lead to 15 days in jail and/or a fine.

-- Possessing more than 12 ounces of marijuana concentrate is a felony, and can lead to jail time and a fine.
+- Possessing more than 12 ounces of marijuana concentrate is a felony and can lead to jail time and a fine.

 Most other marijuana charges are considered petty offenses or misdemeanors, but even a conviction on a misdemeanor offense can have a significant impact on your personal and professional life.

-While law enforcement officers sometime catch individuals in the act of selling.
+While law enforcement officers sometimes catch individuals in the act of selling.
 It is much more common that these charges occur if the quantity suggests a plan to distribute.
 If the officer thinks you have more than what you would use personally, you may be looking at charges for intending to distribute the substance.